National Islamic Front: Formation and early history

 Created in the 1960s as an Islamist student group, it was known as the Islamic Charter Front.
 From 1964 to 1969, it was headed by Hassan al-Turabi after the overthrow of the government of President Ibrahim Abboud.
-In this period, the ICF supported women's right to vote and ran women candidates.
-In 1969, the government was overthrown by General Gaafar al-Nimeiry in a coup d'état, after which the members of the Islamic Charter Front were placed under house arrest or fled the country.
+During this period, the ICF supported women's right to vote and ran women candidates.
+In 1969, the government was overthrown by General Gaafar Nimeiry in a coup d'état, after which the members of the Islamic Charter Front were placed under house arrest or fled the country.
 Although strongly opposed to Communism, the NIF copied their organization.
 The National Islamic Front itself was founded following the failure of the anti-Numayri coup, led by the Ansar in July 1976.